licitdev/docs/configuration/data-model/collections.md

 	<source src="" type="video/mp4" />
 </video>

-To sort and nest Collections in **Settings > Data Model** and **Content Module**, follow these steps.
+To sort and nest collections in **Settings > Data Model** and **Content Module**, follow these steps.

 1. Navigate to **Settings > Data Model**.
-2. Click and drag <span mi icon>drag_handle</span> to position Collections as desired.\
+2. Click and drag <span mi icon>drag_handle</span> to position collections as desired.\
-   To nest a Collection, drag below and to the right of an intended parent Folder or Collection.
+   To nest a collection, drag below and to the right of an intended parent folder or collection.

 ## Configure a Collection